Optional Fall Excursion to

 The Island of Gotland

-The cost for this trip is $550 and includes transportation, accommodation, meals and activities.
-Students who receive financial aid from their home schools should inquire if their aid can be applied to this optional trip.
-Please inform us whether your aid can or cannot be applied.
-You will receive additional information about this trip upon acceptance.
+The cost for this trip is $550 and includes round trip transportation, accommodations, all meals, and activities.
+If you receive financial aid from your home school but your aid doesn’t cover this cost, you can request a fee waiver during registration.
+You will receive more detailed information upon acceptance to the Program.
 We hope you will join this Viking adventure on the island of Gotland!